ModernWoWTools/MapUpconverter/README.md

 # MapUpconverter
 Features:
-- Converts 3.3.5 map-related file formats to modern 8.2.x+ file formats (WDT, WDL, ADT).
+- Converts 3.3.5 map-related file formats to modern 7.3.5, 8.3.x, 9.2.x+ file formats (WDT, WDL, ADT).
 - Adds height texturing information (MTXP).
 - Filename => FileDataID conversions.
 - Convert-on-save mode to convert ADTs as they are saved by e.g. Noggit while mapping [allowing for quick in-game previews](https://marlam.in/u/Wow_y5z4Dte6uZ.mp4).
 - Optionally generates/updates an Epsilon patch for the map (and any other files in the output directory).

 ## Status
-This tool is still early in development and will likely not work well for all usecases.
+This tool is still actively in development and might not work for all usecases.
+For the currently supported usecases and how to set these up, see [this site](https://marlamin.github.io/modern-map-making/).

 ## Support
 Please join our [Discord](https://discord.gg/q4tRTwwDEQ) for support, do not DM people but post in the #troubleshooting channel instead.